mrknip/fe-dcd/README.md

 Simple front-end application built with Angular, for enjoying pictures of dogs, and cats, and ducks

 Deployed (in a _very_ lazy way) to https://dogsncatsnducks.netlify.app/
+ - Please be aware that the freebie hosting service used for the backend (Render) puts the API to sleep after periods of inactivity.
+The first fetch on navigating to the site may take upwards of 30s to resolve!

 To run locally and play:
  - `npm i`